 A number of ways are prevalent in metal industries to prevent galling.
 Some of such methods for galling prevention are:

 - Selecting a metal not prone to galling like hardened tool steels, work-hardened austenitic stainless steels, etc.

-- Selecting coarser thread to reduce the amount of friction in threaded fasteners.
+- Selecting a coarser thread to reduce the amount of friction in threaded fasteners.

-- Keeping the metal contact surfaces clean, free from debris.
+- Keeping the metal contact surfaces clean, and free from debris.

 - Reducing the load values between contacting metallic surfaces.

-- Use of dissimilar materials with low ductility or different grades of materials can reduce galling effect.
+- The use of dissimilar materials with low ductility or different grades of materials can reduce the galling effect.

 - Bolts with dented or damaged threads increase the potential for galling.
 So, always clean and damage-free bolts need to be selected.

 - Increasing contact area to lower the stresses below the threshold galling stress

 - Increasing contact area to spread wear volume over a greater area and thus producing less depth of wear.

 Galling in metals is a problem that occurs when two contacting surfaces seize up due to cold welding.

 The main cause of metal galling is friction force and adhesion.
 The sufficient friction force between contact surfaces causes adhesive wear.

 Anti-gallants are coatings used on metal surfaces to minimize the friction between rubbing surfaces and thus prevent the galling effect.

 The seizure of stainless steel components causing severe adhesive wear is known as stainless steel galling.
 Because of the galling mechanism in stainless steel, components may become weak or even break.